John Gilligan (criminal)

 John Gilligan (born 28 March 1952) is a convicted Irish gangster.
 Dubbed "Factory John" by the media due to his involvement in warehouse heists, he was given a 28-year prison sentence for the trafficking of commercial quantities of cannabis resin.
 On appeal, this sentence was reduced to 20 years, and in October 2013, he was released after serving 17 years.

 Background

-Originally an associate of Martin Cahill, Gilligan was part of a gang of professional criminals who in the late 1980s robbed warehouses around the M50 orbital motorway in Dublin of valuable goods, for which he received a 4 year prison sentence in 1990.
+Originally an associate of Martin Cahill, Gilligan was part of a gang of professional criminals who in the late 1980s robbed warehouses around the M50 orbital motorway in Dublin of valuable goods, for which he received a 4-year prison sentence in 1990.
 On his release from Portlaoise Prison in November 1993, Gilligan began earning up to £80,000 a month from smuggling tobacco, and soon made contact with major drug traffickers such as Ecstasy dealer Peter Mitchell, who ran his illegal business from the Hogan Stand public house on the North Circular Road, Dublin.

-Gilligan soon had a gang of henchmen to assist in running his own drug trafficking network, who's main "lieutenants" included:
+Gilligan soon had a gang of henchmen to assist in running his own drug trafficking network, whose main "lieutenants" included: